powerdot/telegram-manual-approval/README.md

 - To protect your Telegram Bot API key, always use GitHub repository secrets to store it instead of hardcoding it in your workflow files.

 ## Development and Contribution

-If you're interested in contributing to the development of this GitHub Action, please refer to the `CONTRIBUTING.md` file in this repository for more details on how you can contribute.

 We welcome contributions and improvements from the community!

 ---